 The Federal Court and Federal Circuit and Family Court Regulations 2012 (the Regulations) sets fees that are payable in proceedings in the Federal Court of Australia.
 They also set the fees for the Federal Circuit and Family Court of Australia, other than proceedings under the Family Law Act 1975.

-The Regulation also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.
+The Regulations also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.

 No GST applies to Federal Court fees as a result of determinations made under section 81-5 A New Tax System (Goods and Services Tax) Act 1999.

-The Federal Court of Australia Regulations 2004 as in force before 1 January 2013 (the old Regulations) continue to apply to:
+Note: The Federal Court of Australia Regulations 2004 as in force before 1 January 2013 (the old Regulations) continue to apply to:

 - a refund of a setting-down fee paid before 1 January 2013; and

 - any fee for a service requested under the old Regulations before 1 January 2013.